VitorBarbosaDev/barbosathebarber/README.md

 #### How to Fork

-To fork the Barbosathebarber repository:
+To create a fork of the Barbosathebarber repository, follow these steps:

 1. Log in (or sign up) to Github.
 2. Go to the repository for this project, VitorBarbosaDev/Barbosathebarber.